 Allow me to introduce you to the authentic Alfredo sauce made in the way Alfredo intended…

-...my friend, are you gonna love that there's only 2 ingredients!
+…and you are gonna love that there’s only 2 ingredients!

-Traditional Alfredo sauce starts with butter.
+Traditional Alfredo sauce from scratch starts with butter.
 One cup of butter to be exact.
-This isn't the time to cut back or find a substitute.
+Now isn’t the time to cut back or find a substitute.
 When a recipe has only 2 ingredients, you go for broke.

 Grated Romano cheese

-Yep, we are hand grating (or use your food processor grater attachment) the cheese.
-And —we are using Romano instead of Parmesan for its sharp bite and fluffy texture.
+Yep, you will be hand grating (or use your food processor grater attachment) the cheese.
+And —I use Pecorino Romano, instead of Parmesan, for its sharp bite, fluffy texture when grated that helps it to melt easier.

 - Cavatappi.
 It shows off its curves and turns in this viral baked pasta with goat cheese.